DanieleZambetti97/ProjectMoana/README.md

 - `--rr` is the Russian roulette limit value; default value = `2`;
 - `--file_out` is the name of the output file (without extension) ; default value = `demo_out`.

   Do not worry about writing all the correct parameters!
 All of them are set to a default value and for a basic usage you only have to explicit the name of input file with the option `--scene`.
 The image generated is a PFM image.
-To convert it in any LDR format (JPEG, PNG, ...) use `pfm2ldr.jl`.
+You can open a PFM image using programs such as [GIMP](https://www.gimp.org/downloads/) or you can convert it in any LDR format (JPEG, PNG, ...) using our script `pfm2ldr.jl`.

 ### PFM to LDR